 Intended Purpose

 The iMRMC package analyzes data from Multiple Readers and Multiple Cases (MRMC) studies, which are often imaging studies where clinicians (readers) evaluate patient images (cases).
-The MRMC methods apply to any scenario in which clinicians interpret data to make clinical decisions.
+The MRMC methods may apply to any scenario in which clinicians interpret data to make clinical decisions.
 The iMRMC package calculates the reader-averaged area under the receiver operating characteristic curve: the AUC of the ROC curve.
 AUC is a diagnostic performance measure.
-Additional functions analyze other endpoints (binary performance and score differences).
+Additional functions analyze other endpoints (binary performance, score differences, and limits of agreement).
 This package also estimates variances, confidence intervals and p-values.
 These uncertainty characteristics are needed for hypothesis tests to size and assess the efficacy of diagnostic imaging devices and computer aids (artificial intelligence).

 The analysis is important because imaging studies are designed so that every reader reads every case in all modalities, a fully-crossed study.
 In this case, the data is cross-correlated, and the readers and cases are considered to be cross-correlated random effects.
 An MRMC analysis accounts for the variability and correlations from the readers and cases when estimating variances, confidence intervals, and p-values.
 The functions in this package can treat arbitrary study designs and studies with missing data, not just fully-crossed study designs.